btb/CPIIMiniMem/README.md

 # PortableIIMemBoard

+## TODO (Single bank SIMM version)

+SIMM socket just a smidge too close to the ICs.
+They'll hit if the ICs use sockets.

+Placement of Bank3-4 expanson connector probably renders the nearby mounting hole useless.

+Overlap of Bank3-4 expansion connector with SIMM socket not ideal.

+SIMM could be turned around and hang over battery.

+Can probably make a few mm bigger.

+Would be nice if main connector was easier to align.

+Find correct size standoffs.

+## About

 Reverse engineering of the System Memory Board for the Compaq Portable II

 I discovered the existence of this board from reading the